wimsy/wimsy.github.com/contact/index.md

 # How to Contact Me

-If you need something to be done in:
+If you need to hear from me in:

 - 30 minutes: call